Bachman’s Wholesome Catering Company

 From that point on, the boy was all about food, cooking for family and friends.
 “I don’t know if it was any good, because nobody had taught me how to cook yet,” he says.
 When he grew up, he found himself a teacher.
 And then another, and another.

 Today, he owns and manages Bachman’s Wholesome Catering Co., with an emphasis on everything made from scratch.
 Whether grilling chicken on-site for church volunteers on his mobile rig or taking over the Elks Lodge kitchen to serve more than 200 high school alumni celebrating their 50th class reunion, Bachman says he puts in the time, work and expertise to make even the simplest dish memorable.

 “I started the pork at 2 am and I was sleeping while it cooked,” he says of the pulled pork now warming in his rig’s 700-pound oven.
 “You have to slow cook it long enough to break down the collagen, for about 10 hours.
-For the chicken, I made a marinade from scratch: white wine, garlic oil and thyme from
+For the chicken, I made a marinade from scratch: white wine, garlic oil and thyme from my garden.”

 The meal coordinator for Pathway Church of Redding this evening, volunteer Courtney Stevenson accepts the role as marinated chicken taste tester.
 “Mmmmm… it’s tender and juicy.
 Very flavorful,” she says, more than slightly put on the spot.